throwawaysendtits/redditrandombuttons/README.md

 # redditrandombuttons
 add random buttons to new reddit

-You will need to install either tampermonkey or greasemonkey to use this script.
+You will need to install tampermonkey (https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or greasemonkey (https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) to use this script.